-- Check that the boat and its equipment are in seaworthy condition. - Always listen to long-term weather forecasts when planning longer trips. - Always make sure there is enough fuel and freshwater in the tanks. - Check that all items on board are properly stowed and adequately secured to manage rough sea and wind conditions. - Make sure that the swim ladder is raised out of the water before moving off. - Make sure that the steering is correctly positioned before starting. - All persons on board must wear an appropriate life vest when on deck.
+- Check that the boat and its equipment are in seaworthy condition. - Always listen to long-term weather forecasts when planning longer trips. - Always make sure there is enough freshwater in the tanks. - Always make sure that the charging level of the battery is adequate for the whole trip.
+When the charging level of the battery decreses, so does the available power.
+You should reserve at least 20% extra for a trip. - Check that all items on board are properly stowed and adequately secured to manage rough sea and wind conditions. - Make sure that the swim ladder is raised out of the water before moving off. - Make sure that the steering is correctly positioned before starting. - All persons on board must wear an appropriate life vest when on deck.